ModernAppsNinja/modernappsninja.github.io/content/english/blog/super-update.md

 type: "post"
 ---

-### Check how to update Supervisor Cluster with latest Kubernetes release
+### How to update Supervisor Cluster with latest Kubernetes release